larsrh/website/_research/codegen.md

 What is the trusted code base of the pipeline?
 : We rely on faithful export from Lem to Isabelle, an unverified printer of CakeML AST to CakeML source text, and the kernel of Isabelle.
-There is ongoing work to use [OpenTheory](http://www.gilith.com/software/opentheory/) to get a more faithful representation of the CakeML formalization in Isabelle.
+There is ongoing work to use [OpenTheory](http://www.gilith.com/software/opentheory/) to get a more faithful representation of the CakeML formalization in Isabelle.<br>
+_Update, July 2019:_ The current – more promising approach – is to virtualize HOL4 in Isabelle.
+Refer to the upcoming ITP'19 paper by Immler, Raedle and Wenzel for details.

 Does the pipeline target existing CakeML library constructs, like the built-in lists?
 : No, it does not, and it is not intended at the moment.